PiwikPRO/react-native-piwik-pro-sdk/README.md

 ## Tracking social interactions

 Social interactions such as likes, shares and comments in various social networks can be tracked as below.
-This, again, is tracked in a similar way as with screen views but the `'social'` prefix is used when the default `tracker.isPrefixing() //TODO` option is enabled.
+This, again, is tracked in a similar way as with screen views but the `'social'` [prefix](#prefixing) is used when the default `isPrefixing()` option is enabled.

 ```js
 const options = {